Trading off $t$-Resilience for Efficiency in Asynchronous Byzantine Reliable Broadcast: Computation Model

 \paragraph{Asynchronous processes} The system is made up of a finite set $\Pi$ of $n>1$ asynchronous sequential processes, namely $\Pi=\{p_1,\ldots,p_n\}$. ``Asynchronous'' means that each process proceeds at its own speed, which can vary arbitrarily with time, and always remains unknown to the other processes.

 \paragraph{Communication network} The processes communicate by exchanging messages through an asynchronous reliable point-to-point network. ``Asynchronous'' means that a message that has been sent is eventually received by its destination process, i.e., there is no bound on message transfer delays. ``Reliable'' means that the network does not loose, duplicate, modify, or create messages. ``Point-to-point'' means that there is a bi-directional communication channel between each pair of processes.
-Hence, when a process receives a message, it can identify its sender.

 A process $p_i$ sends a message to a process $p_j$ by invoking the primitive ``${\sf send}$ {\sc tag}$(m)$ ${\sf to}~p_j$'', where {\sc tag} is the type of the message and $m$ its content.
 To simplify the presentation, it is assumed that a process can send messages to itself.
 A process receives a message by executing the primitive ``${\sf receive} ()$''.
 The macro-operation ``${\sf broadcast}$ {\sc tag}$(m)$'' is a shortcut for ``{\bf for} $j\in\{1,\cdots,n\}$ {\bf do} ${\sf send}$ {\sc tag}$(m)$ ${\sf to}~p_j$ {\bf end for}''.